laventura/CarND-Capstone-1/README.md

 ### Team Members

 This repository is maintained by the following:
-- George Terzakis: terzakig@hotmail.com
+- George Terzakis
-- Martin Herzog: martin.mh.herzog@gmail.com
+- Martin Herzog
-- Yuda Liu: liu_yuda@163.com
+- Yuda Liu
-- Atul Acharya: Atul.acharya@gmail.com
+- Atul Acharya
-- Yoni Azuelos: yonazuel@hotmail.com
+- Yoni Azuelos

 The following video shows the code in action: